-Practical training is divided into:
+\ Practical training is divided into:

-External practical training is offered during the mid-year vacation and students who completed the course of Law of civil procedure or Law of Criminal Procedure are only allowed to register
+1- External practical training is offered during the mid-year vacation and students who completed the course of Law of civil procedure and Law of Criminal Procedure are only allowed to register (0 Credit)

 2- Internal practical training is offered over two semesters with two hours a week and students who completed all of the courses in the first and second levels are only allowed to register.
 We will address the subject of training in the next point.
+(3 Credits)